You can vote if you are:

 Visit Your Vote Matters to check if you can vote in the local council elections.

-The deadline to register to vote in the council elections is midnight on Tuesday 17 April 2018.
+The deadline to register to vote in the council elections was midnight on Tuesday 17 April 2018.

 You need to be on the electoral register to vote.
 You only need to register once and you do not need to register separately for every election.
 However, you must register again if you have changed your name, nationality or if you have moved to a new address.

 It takes around 5 minutes to register and all you need is your National Insurance number.

 Once you have registered to vote, you can choose to vote in person at a polling station, by post or by proxy.